 The New York City Department of Health and Mental Hygiene (DOHMH) have Certified Application Counselors who can answer your questions and help you learn about and apply for health insurances and other services, such as SNAP- Supplemental Nutrition Assistance Program, formerly called Food Stamps.

-A Certified Application Counselor (CAC) can help you enroll in Medicaid, Child health Plus or a private plan through the Marketplace.
-You will receive help understanding your health insurance options, filling out the application online, identifying the documents may you need, and selecting a health plan.
+A Certified Application Counselor (CAC) can help you enroll in Medicaid, Child Health Plus or a private plan through the Marketplace.
+You will receive help understanding your health insurance options, filling out the application online, identifying the documents you may need, and selecting a health plan.
 The CAC can offer assistance on how to apply for or renew your health insurance in your language, and also have access to Language Line.

 For a Certified Application Counselor near you and information on what you need to apply, please visit Where to Apply for Health Insurance.

 To see which programs you and your family may qualify for based on your monthly income (before taxes) use the Tax Credit and Premium Estimator provided by the New York State of Health: Official Health Plan Marketplace

 Child Health Plus

 Child Health Plus is a New York State sponsored health insurance program for children under the age of 19.
 Your child may be eligible to join either Child Health Plus or Children’s Medicaid depending on your family income.
 Children who are not eligible for Medicaid can enroll into Child Health Plus.
 There may be a monthly insurance premium for Child Health Plus based on a family’s income.
 Enrollees are required to join a managed care health plan and must receive all of their health care services through the health plan; except in limited circumstances.
 There are no immigration requirements for Child Health Plus.

 For more information about Child Health Plus call 1-800-698-4543.